 The Cap Verd entrance will help you understand the sheer scale of the excavation at the tunnels.
 Adjacent to the entrance, pipework from the original air conditioning system shows how the occupying forces deployed the latest technologies.

 Hear the powerful story of how, after D-Day, the Channel Islands were cut off from all supply routes through France and learn how the last year of the occupation was characterised by hunger and desperation.

 Discover how, In the final months of Liberation, Islanders became desperate.
 Food shortages were acute and with no knowledge of when the war would end, the Island entered its darkest times.

 Air Raid Shelter

 Step inside a replica air raid shelter to get a feel for the conditions, noises and bleakness of the situation faced during World War II.

-Discover the event that islanders will never forget: 9 May 1945.
-Finally, after five years of occupation, British forces arrived to free the Channel Islands.
-Scenes of happiness and relief characterised this most wonderful of days, which is still marked by a public holiday and celebrations today.
+An uplifting experience to end your journey through the tunnels.
+Experience the emotional events of 9 May 1945, when finally, after five years of occupation, British forces arrived to free the Channel Islands.
+Happiness and relief characterised this most wonderful of days, which is still marked by a public holiday and celebrations today.